 In Anthem, class-specific abilities take center-stage in favor of gunplay.
-What’s more, each Javelin’s abilities have key effects that can be used in tandem with teammates in order to trigger combos.
+What’s more, each Javelin’s skills have key effects that can be used in tandem with teammates to trigger combos.
 If you’re new to the game, check out our list of tips and tricks for beginners.

-Like we mentioned at the top, using abilities in Anthem is usually more effective against enemies than firing weapons.
-However, there are situations where gunfire is extremely useful, like bringing down an enemy shield or if your abilities are currently on cooldown.
+Like we mentioned above, using abilities in Anthem is usually more effective against enemies than firing weapons.
+However, there are situations where gunfire is extremely useful, like bringing down an enemy shield, or if your abilities are currently on cooldown.

 While abilities are the game’s bread and butter, they aren’t all great at dealing damage.
 Most abilities fall into one of two categories: Primers and Detonators, which we’ll discuss further.

-Additionally, each Javelin has its own unique effect when performing combos.
-The Ranger is able to deal huge single-target damage, Storm can spread status effects to nearby enemies, Colossus is able to dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.
+Additionally, each Javelin has a unique effect when performing combos.
+The Ranger can deal massive single-target damage, Storm can spread status effects to nearby enemies, Colossus can dish out damage across a wide area, and the Interceptor covers itself in an aura that freezes, burns, or poisons nearby enemies.

 Primers & Detonators

-When it comes to damage, Primers pack less of a punch due to the fact that their primary use is inflicting status effects on enemies.
+When it comes to damage, Primers pack less of a punch since their primary use is inflicting status effects on enemies.
 Detonators, on the other hand, deal massive damage, especially when triggered by a Colossus or Ranger.

-You’ll notice that some abilities don’t fall into either categories, like the Ranger’s Spark Beam or the Storm’s Flame Burst.
-Abilities like these typically deal more damage than both Primers and Detonators alone; however they’re no match for the output damage of a good combo.
+You’ll notice that some abilities don’t fall into either category, like the Ranger’s Spark Beam or the Storm’s Flame Burst.
+Abilities like these typically deal more damage than both Primers and Detonators alone; however, they’re no match for the output damage of a good combo.